Introduction to Kathog Rigzin Chenpo Rinpoche

 23. A brief explanation of Renzhen Tsewang Norbu’s “Essence of the Tao Song”.

-24. A brief explanation of the Taoist song “Lotus Mane”.
+24. Brief explanation of the Taoist song “Lotus Hair”

-27. “The Liberation of Life – Six Bardo”
+27. “The Liberation of Life – Six Bardos”

-29. “The Cornerstone of the Way of All Saints – Refuge”
+29. “The Cornerstone of the Path of All Saints – Conversion

 30. “The Reality of the Four Transformations of the Heart”